 The strange skyscraper of Rafael Viñoly has few friends, mocked as walkie talkie Building.
 It won the Carabuncle Cup for the worst building in Britain 2015.
 The architect from Uruguay designed a curved building that becomes wider to teh top.
 During construction time the unusual shape focused light beams, so that plastic parts of parked cars were melting.
 The problem was corrected by slats on the southern facade.
 The 160 m high office building was opened in 2014.
 There is an observation deck and Sky Garden on the top.

-The King's Cross station was rebuilt in 2012 by the architectural firm of John Mc Aslan + Partners.
-The historic station from 1852 was built by Lewis Cubitt.
-The building received a lateral annexe, in which the main hall and shops are situated.
-The semicircular attachment between King's Cross and St. Pancras is spanned by a remarkable steel structure.
+King's Cross station was rebuilt in 2012 by the architects John Mc Aslan + Partners.
+The historic train station from 1852 was built by the architect Lewis Cubitt.
+As a result of the renovation, the building was given a side extension in which the counter hall and shops are located.
+The semicircular extension between King's Cross and St. Pancras is spanned by a remarkable steel structure.

 "The Shard" by Renzo Piano was opened after four years of construction in 2013.
 The 310 m high glass tower was for a short time, the highest skyscraper in Europe, until the "Mercury Tower" in Moscow, with 338 m took the record to Russia.
 The tower on the southern bank of the Thames includes offices, a hotel, luxury apartments, restaurants, shops and a observation platform.
 The technique is located in the top 80 meters of the tower.
 The skyscraper was financed by the ruling family of Qatar.